Skip to main content

 Advanced

 A 10 gallon tank is where most people start, and honestly, it's a solid size.
 You've got real options here compared to a 5 gallon, but it's still a small tank, and the wrong fish will outgrow it or trash the water quality in weeks.
-This guide covers the fish that genuinely do well in 10 gallons, community combos that are tested and proven, and the species you should skip no matter what the pet store employee tells you.
+This guide covers the fish that genuinely do well in 10 gallons: the best schooling species, the centerpiece options beyond just a betta, community combos that are tested and proven, and the fish you should skip no matter what the pet store employee tells you.
+Everything here comes from stocking small tanks for years and watching what actually holds up past the first month.

 You've probably heard the "one inch of fish per gallon" rule.
 Ignore it.
 A 10-inch oscar would not survive in a 10 gallon tank, and 10 one-inch fish might overload the filtration in a bare tank with a basic kit filter.